data-skeptic/blog/projects/2017/bees-lasers-and-machine-learning.md

 ![](src-bees-lasers-and-machine-learning/tagged_bees.jpeg)

 This simple logic appeared to work alright during the first few days of filming, however as the reflective properties of the tags became duller over the course of an experiment, I quickly realised that I was going to need something a little more sophisticated to solve my problem.
-Basically the challenge had ceased to be a matter of identifying a dark shape on a bright background, but identifying a dark shape on a slighter less dark background.
+Basically the challenge had ceased to be a matter of identifying a dark shape on a bright background, but identifying a dark shape on a slightly less dark background.

 At this stage machine learning was merely a fancy term that I had seen mentioned on a few blogs, but I started to try and learn more about it to see if it could use it to solve my tag classification problem.
 I made every mistake imaginable along the way.
 I ended up spending a while trying to train a lot of predictive models on the raw pixel intensities.
 I also didn’t take things like rotation into account, and because I was flattening the images to fit into a row in my dataframes, I was losing a lot of shape information too.